 The health of immigrants is an issue of concern.
-Some critical voices have argued that migration may represent a burden to the public health system at destination financed mainly by natives.
-The health of immigrants may also affect their integration and assimilation process.
+Some critical voices argue that migration may represent a burden to the public health system at destination financed mainly by natives.
+The health of immigrants may also be a relevant factor for their integration and assimilation process.
 For the sending country, the characteristics of those who leave may also have implications at the aggregate level in terms, for instance, of health and inequality.